Tythos/ouroboros/TASKS.md

 - [x] Add orbit camera controls from mouse input

+- [x] Good intermediate extraction of "renderable" model into an object / scene graph node struct

 ## Active Sprint

 The current task should be evaluated in a design/develop/deploy cycle in which: